Boosting quantum efficiency by reducing complexity

-\textit{The sparse SYK model. } As mentioned in the introduction, the SYK model presented itself as a theory for strongly coupled fermions with random (all-to-all) interactions \cite{sachdev-1993,kitaev-2015-p1,kitaev-2015-p2}.
-Now, up to the last years, most of the existing efforts in elucidating the peculiar properties of this model focused on the case with Majorana fermions.
+\textit{The sparse SYK model. } As mentioned in the introduction, the SYK model presents itself as a theory for strongly coupled fermions with random (all-to-all) interactions \cite{sachdev-1993,kitaev-2015-p1,kitaev-2015-p2}.
+Now, in recent years, most of the existing efforts in elucidating the peculiar properties of this model focused on the case with Majorana fermions.
 Here, on the other hand, our starting point is the complex version of the SYK (cSYK) model \cite{sachdev-2015,gu-2020} for $N$ spinless fermions, i.e.